2. Material Accounting Policies

 Other Operating Income

 The Company presents incentives received related to refund of indirect taxes as other operating income in the statement of profit and loss.
-Interest on the contract assets/ financial assets arising from the Company's principal or ancillary revenue generating activities are classified as 'Other operating revenue' in Statement of Profit and Loss.
+Interest on the contract assets/ financial assets arising

-e.
-Government Grants
+e) Government Grants

 Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
 When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
 When the grant relates to an asset, it is recognised as income in equal amounts over the expected useful life of the related asset.

-Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the period/year when the asset is realised or the liability is settled, based on tax rates and tax laws that have been enacted or substantively enacted at the reporting date.
+Deferred tax is measured at the tax rates that are expected to be applied when the asset is realised or the liability is settled, based on the laws that have been enacted or substantively enacted at the reporting date.

-g.
-Property, Plant & Equipment
+g) Property, Plant & Equipment

 Property, plant and equipment and capital work in progress are stated at cost, net of tax / duty credit availed, less accumulated depreciation and accumulated impairment losses, if any.
-Such cost includes the cost of replacing part of the plant and equipment and borrowing costs for longterm projects if the recognition criteria are met.
+Such cost includes the cost of replacing part of the plant and equipment and borrowing costs for long¬ term projects if the recognition criteria are met.
 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
 All other repair and maintenance costs are recognised in the statement of profit and loss as incurred.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
-The cost of self-constructed assets includes the cost of materials and other costs directly attributable to bringing the asset to a working condition for its intended use.
-Borrowing costs that are directly attributable to the construction or production of a qualifying asset are capitalized as part of the cost of that asset.

 Subsequent expenditure related to an item of property, plant and equipment is added to its book value only if it increases the future benefits from the existing asset beyond its previously assessed standard of performance or extends its estimated useful life.